timothyb0912/blog/_posts/2022-12-25-Preparate.md

 There is a tapestry of contributing factors, operating at multiple levels.
 Expectedly, few people will have time to make sense of it all.
-We may be (and have been) thought uncaring or a workaholic.
-So, even more than usual,
-we'll need to make peace with being misunderstood.

-Quoting Hightower once more,
+Consider Hightower's experience once more.
+He said

-> So I spent, I don't know, **four to five hours
+> so I spent, I don't know, **four to five hours
 > every day when I got home.**
 > I was like 'yo, what else can I learn?'
 > [...]